Aliases for MAFB Gene

 GeneCards Summary for MAFB Gene

 MAFB (MAF BZIP Transcription Factor B) is a Protein Coding gene.
-Diseases associated with MAFB include Multicentric Carpotarsal Osteolysis Syndrome and Duane Retraction Syndrome 1.
-Among its related pathways are Tacrolimus/Cyclosporine Pathway, Pharmacodynamics and Ectoderm Differentiation.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
+Diseases associated with MAFB include Multicentric Carpotarsal Osteolysis Syndrome and Duane Retraction Syndrome 3 With Or Without Deafness.
+Among its related pathways are Developmental Biology and Tacrolimus/Cyclosporine Pathway, Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription factor binding.
 An important paralog of this gene is MAF.

 Acts as a transcriptional activator or repressor (PubMed:27181683).
 Plays a pivotal role in regulating lineage-specific hematopoiesis by repressing ETS1-mediated transcription of erythroid-specific genes in myeloid cells.
 Required for monocytic, macrophage, osteoclast, podocyte and islet beta cell differentiation.
 Involved in renal tubule survival and F4/80 maturation.
 Activates the insulin and glucagon promoters.
 Together with PAX6, transactivates weakly the glucagon gene promoter through the G1 element.
 SUMO modification controls its transcriptional activity and ability to specify macrophage fate.
 Binds element G1 on the glucagon promoter (By similarity).
 Involved either as an oncogene or as a tumor suppressor, depending on the cell context.